hamza3256/Micromorpher/docs/VBox.md

 You have six steps to follow to install and write the smart contract for running _The Answer_.

 1. Start the Sussex Ubunto Operating System.
-2. Login to the OS and load the Atom text editor.
+2. Login to the OS and load the `atom` text editor.
 3. Write the smart contract (_The Answer_ — a blockchain equivalent of _Hello World_).
 4. Deploy the smart contract to the blockchain.
 5. Install the front-end (the user interface) to the smart contract.
-6. Load up the front-end, which is a simple web page and use the smart contract, i.e. play with the simple interface.
+6. Load up the front-end, which is a simple web page and use the smart contract.

 # Preamble - _The Answer_ Architecture Overview